sentrie-sh/website/src/content/docs/reference/let.md

 ```

 :::note
 While type annotations are optional, they are recommended for better readability and to catch type errors early.
-For reference, see [Types, Values and Constraints](/reference/types-values-and-constraints) and [Shapes](/reference/shapes) for more information.
+For reference, see [Types and Values](/reference/types-and-values) and [Shapes](/reference/shapes) for more information.
 :::

 ## Using Let in Complex Expressions